mono/website/docs/gui/index.md

 Homepage: https://github.com/ddobrev/QtSharp

 QtSharp started as a sucessor of the Qyoto project.
 It aims to create libraries that wrap [Qt](https://qt-project.org/) thus enabling its usage through C#.
-It relies on [CppSharp](https://github.com/mono/CppSharp) and generates the wrappers based on a pre-installed Qt set-up.
+It relies on [CppSharp](https://github.com/mono/CppSharp) and generates the wrappers based on a pre-installed Qt setup.

 Still in early development.